 In addition to their groundbreaking work in puppetry and animatronics, Global Creatures is currently mounting two critically acclaimed musical adaptations of beloved Australian films.
 Based on the Baz Luhrmann movie, Strictly Ballroom the Musical premiered in 2014 at the Sydney Lyric Theatre and is currently running on the West End.
 Meanwhile, following a sold-out 2017 run at Sydney’s Roslyn Packer Theatre, Muriel’s Wedding the Musical will return to the Australian stage in July 2019.

 In 2016, Global Creatures announced plans for a Broadway-bound adaptation of Baz Luhrmann’s revolutionary film Moulin Rouge!
-Directed by Tony nominee Alex Timbers (Bloody Bloody Andrew Jackson, Peter and the Starcatcher), with a book by Oscar® nominee John Logan (Gladiator), this hotly anticipated new musical will have its world premiere at Boston’s Emerson Colonial Theatre in July of this year.
+Directed by Tony nominee Alex Timbers (Bloody Bloody Andrew Jackson, Peter and the Starcatcher), with a book by Oscar® nominee John Logan (Gladiator), this hotly anticipated new musical had its critically acclaimed world premiere at Boston’s Emerson Colonial Theatre in July of this year.

 Gerry Ryan, OAM

 Gerry is a Melbourne-based entrepreneur and managing director with diverse business interests in Australia and overseas.
 These interests span the manufacturing, property, entertainment, leisure and tourism industries.Read More